-Today, customers in every industry are placing convenience at the top of their wish lists.
-In fact, a study by Deloitte ranked ‘convenience’ as one of the most important aspects of holiday shoppers’ buying experiences.
-And, as expectations in customer experience increase across all industries, the competition to deliver convenience is stronger than ever.
-For field service management, it’s no exception.
+Today, customers are placing convenience as a must-have.
+As expectations in customer experience increase across all industries, the competition to deliver convenience is stronger than ever.
+And, for field service operations, it’s no exception.

-In essence, a First-Time Fix Rate is a measurement used to track how often your Field Service Organisation (FSO) is resolving a customer issue the first time around.
-FTFR applies when a manager or technician fixes a problem straight away.
-Without the need for additional parts, data, information, or enlisting the support of experts.
+A first-time fix rate is a measurement used to track how often jobs are completed the first time around.
+FTFR applies when a technician fixes a problem straight away, without the need for additional parts, data, information, or enlisting the support of experts.

 It’s also worth noting that no repeat visits or secondary call-outs can be included.

-The average percentage score for FTFR across the Field Service Management industry sits at 80%.
+The average percentage score for FTFR across the field service industry sits at 80%.
 So, if you’re achieving close to 90%, you should consider yourself a high achiever.
-If it’s any less than 70%, you’re likely to be putting the success of your organisation at risk.
+If it’s less than 70%, you’re likely to be putting the success of your organisation at risk.

-Your FTFR has a significant bearing on the success of your organisation.
-From a recent study, FSO’s with FTFR’s of over 70% achieved customer retention rates of 86%.
+Your first-time fix rate has a significant bearing on the success of your organisation.
+A recent study showed that companies with a FTFR of over 70% achieved customer retention rates of 86%.

-And, where customer retention links to customer satisfaction, knowing your CSAT score is important too.
-Short for ‘Customer Satisfaction’, CSAT analyzes how well your customers view your performance.
+Where customer retention links to customer satisfaction, knowing your CSAT score is important too.
+Short for ‘Customer Satisfaction’, CSAT analyses how well your customers view your performance.
 So, it’s of high importance that you deploy regular surveys to gain your client’s feedback.
-With this, you can create your CSAT score.
-This way, you’ll be more confident to assess the true impact of FTFR on your CSAT scores.
+With this, you can create your CSAT score and be more confident to assess the true impact of FTFR.